zenml-io/mlstacks/azure-minimal/README.md

         zenml secrets-manager secret register -s seldon_az azure-seldon-secret --rclone_config_azureblob_account=<ACCOUNT_NAME> --rclone_config_azureblob_key=<ACCOUNT_KEY>
         ```

-- `azure-mysql-secret` - for allowing access to the Flexible MySQL instance.

-    - Go into your imported recipe directory.
-It should be under `zenml_stack_recipes/azure-minimal`.
-    - Run the following commands to get the username and password for the MySQL instance.
-        ```
-        terraform output metadata-db-username

-        terraform output metadata-db-password
-        ```

-    - An SSL certificate is already downloaded as part of recipe execution and will be available in the recipe directory with name `DigiCertGlobalRootCA.crt.pem`
-    - Now, register the ZenML secret using the following command.
-        ```
-        zenml secrets-manager secret register azure-mysql-secret --schema=mysql --user=<USERNAME> --password=<PASSWORD> --ssl_ca=@"<PATH-TO-THE-CERTIFICATE"
-        ```

 If you face a `ClientAuthorizationError` while trying to create secrets, add the relevant permissions to your account using the following command.